Range–frequency theory

 The range–frequency compromise in judgment is a theory in cognitive psychology developed by Allen Parducci in the mid-1960s.
 Range–frequency is descriptive of how judgments reflect a compromise between a range principle that assigns each category to an equal subrange of contextual stimuli and a frequency principle that assigns each of the categories to the same number of contextual stimuli.
 Each judgment is a weighted average of what it would have been judged were it to follow just the range or just the frequency principle.
 A crucial deduction from the theory is that the mean of all judgments is proportionate to the skew of the frequency distribution of the context under which the judgment is made, assuming that the context is an unbiased representation of the stimuli that are judged.

 The range principle

 The range principle asserts that equal segments of the scale of judgment are assigned to equal segments of the contextual range.
-Thus, the range of stimuli correspond to successive category ratings that are equally spaced subranges.
-It is also important to remember that the judgment of any given stimulus be determined in accordance to the two endpoints of the contextual range.
+Thus, the range of stimuli corresponds to successive category ratings that are equally spaced subranges.
+The judgment of any given stimulus should be determined in accordance with the two endpoints of the contextual range.

 The frequency principle

 What the frequency principle explains is the effect of varying the distribution of contextual values.
 An example will help illustrate the point.
-If judgments were restricted to just four categories and if fewer than one-fourth of all contextual representations are below a given stimulus, then that stimulus would elicit the bottom category.
+If judgments were restricted to just four categories, and if fewer than one-fourth of all contextual representations are below a given stimulus, then that stimulus would elicit the bottom category.